Environment-induced anisotropy and the sensitivity of the radical pair mechanism in the avian compass: Introduction

+The ability of birds to use the Earth's magnetic field to orientate themselves in the correct direction for migration \cite{Wiltschko1,Wiltschko2} has originated several experimental works devoted to the understanding of the main features of the underlying mechanism \cite{Wiltschko5,Wiltschko3, Wiltschko4,Wiltschko9}.
+One of the first proposals for modeling the appearance of the magnetic compass was that magneto-perception operates by means of anisotropic magnetic field effects on the rate of production of yields of a photo-stimulated radical pair reaction \cite{Schulten1,werner,SchultenBook}.
+Although other models have been proposed, such as a magnetite-based magneto-perception \cite{Kirschvink, Johnsen}, the proposal of a radical pair mechanism (RPM) has been recently reinforced \cite{Ritz3} and strong {experimental} and theoretical evidences have been presented in its favor \cite{Ritz1,Cintolesi,Timmel,Wiltschko10,Natcom,Maeda}; suitable molecular candidates for mechanism are cryptochrome photoreceptors \cite{Wiltschko10,Ritz2011}.
+The solid state RPM model can be summarized as follows \cite{Ritz3}: a molecular precursor reacts to form a pair of radicals due to photochemically-driven electron transfer.
 Taking into account that both radicals are created in a single event, it is natural to assume that the electron spins are initially entangled (in the following we assume that the radical pair (RP) is created in a singlet $s$ state, although working with a triplet $t$ state is also possible).
 This singlet state evolves under the influence of a Hamiltonian containing {an} hyperfine interaction term between the nuclei and their electrons and a Zeeman interaction term between the unpaired electrons.
-Due to the anisotropy of the hyperfine tensor, the interconversion between entangled singlet and triplet states depends on the direction of the applied magnetic field through the Zeeman term in the hamiltonian.
-It is necessary also to assume that the radicals are almost immobile, without significant diffusive motion, in order to avoid the anisotropy present in the system to be averaged away (Fig. 1 (a)).
-The RP yields depend on the relative alignment of the magnetic field in relation to the sample \citep{Boxer1,Boxer2}, so that it can work as a compass.
+Due to the anisotropy of the hyperfine tensor \cite{Boxer1}, the interconversion between entangled singlet and triplet states depends on the direction of the applied magnetic field through the Zeeman term in the Hamiltonian.
+It is necessary also to assume that the radicals are almost immobile, without significant diffusive motion, in order to avoid the anisotropy present in the system to be averaged away.
+The RP yields depend on the relative alignment of the magnetic field in relation to the sample \cite{Boxer1,Boxer2}, so that it can work as a compass.